-- (1) Subject to the provisions of the law governing the public service and of section ten, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates: Provided that- - (i) a magistrate of a regional division may also be the magistrate of a district; and - (ii) no person shall be appointed as a magistrate or acting magistrate of a regional division unless he has obtained by examination the degree of Bachelor of Laws from any university in the Union or has passed the Civil Service Higher Law Examination or an examination deemed by the Public Service Commission to be equivalent thereto and has served as a magistrate, additional magistrate or assistant magistrate for not less than ten years.
+- (1) (a) Subject to the provisions of the law governing the public service and the provisions of paragraph (b) of this subsection and of section 10, the Minister may appoint for any district or sub-district a magistrate, one or more additional magistrates or one or more assistant magistrates and for every regional division a magistrate or magistrates. - (b) No person shall be appointed as a magistrate of a regional division unless he is a magistrate who has satisfied all the requirements for the degree of baccalaureus legum of a university in the Republic or has passed the Public Service Senior Law Examination or an examination deemed by the Public Service Commission to be equivalent or superior to the said examination, and the board referred to in section 9bis has informed the Minister that he is suitable for appointment as a magistrate of a regional division. - (c) A magistrate of a regional division may also be a magistrate of a district. - (2) (a) No person holding any appointment under subsection (1) shall perform the functions of a judicial officer in any magistrate's court, unless he has taken an oath or made an affirmation subscribed by him, in the form set out below, namely-

-(full name)
+'I, (full name)

-do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court, I will administer justice to all persons alike without fear, favour or prejudice and in accordance with the law and customs of the Republic.'.
+do hereby swear/solemnly and sincerely affirm and declare that whenever I may be called upon to perform the functions of a judicial officer in any magistrate's court, I will administer